Are You Ready to Start Planting Tomatoes?

 Always remember, when planting tomatoes - PLANT THEM DEEP!

 After planting tomatoes, water them in carefully so that none of the soil is washed away.
 Hold off using any fertilizer or plant food at this point.
 An accidental overdose of plant food now would make for a very large, lush plant that won't produce much fruit.
 Better to wait until the plant gets a little bigger before fertilizing.
-You should also wait a few weeks before using tomato cages or stakes.
+You should also wait a few days before using tomato cages or stakes.
+Let the plants get settled and then worry about how you're going to keep them off the ground when they mature.

 Click here to learn about fertilizing tomatoes